karnadii/sharp_memory_display_breakout/README.md

 someone says that the price from alibaba is a fake price, if you message them, they will give you higher price.

 Someone from China tell me the price for one LS011B7DH03 or similar memory display in china is 63 CNY ($8.97).
 So if you can obtain them from china, you can get maybe **$12-$15** a piece for one working LS011B7DH03 breakout.

-there is another breakout board by @crehmann https://github.com/crehmann/Sharp-Memory-LCD-Breakout, but his version has too many pins in my opinion.

 @nicell the maker of nice!nano released [nice!view](https://nicekeyboards.com/nice-view) for **$20** a piece.